 Most nonprofits think carefully about how to ask for donations.
-The appeal letter gets reviewed by multiple people.
-The donation page gets tested.
-The Giving Tuesday email gets workshopped until every word feels right.
+The appeal letter gets reviewed by multiple people, the donation page gets tested, and the Giving Tuesday email gets workshopped until every word feels right.

 But here’s the question almost no one asks: What happens after someone gives?

-I’m not talking about the automated receipt.
-That’s an act of fiscal compliance, not of communication.
-I mean the actual experience of being a donor to your organization.
-The follow-up.
-The acknowledgment.
-The sense that your gift mattered and that someone noticed.
+I’m not talking about the automated receipt, which is really just an act of fiscal compliance rather than communication.
+I mean the actual experience of being a donor to your organization: the follow-up, the acknowledgment, the sense that your gift mattered and that someone noticed.

 When’s the last time you walked that journey yourself?